Book cover

 }

-There are also variations in the method extraction mechanics.
-For instance, it’s possible to extract multiple methods, denoted as g1, g2, …, gn, from a single method f all at once.
+There are also variations in the extraction mechanics.
+For instance, it is possible to extract multiple methods, denoted as g1, g2, …, gn, from a single method f all at once.
 Additionally, we can extract the same code g from multiple methods, denoted as f1, f2, …, fn.
-In this case, the extraction is used to eliminate code duplication since the code in g is repeated in several methods.
+In this case, the extraction is used to eliminate code duplication, since the code in g is repeated in several methods.

-To perform a Extract Method, we may have to pass parameters to the new method.
-This is necessary, for example, if the extracted method needs to access local variables from the original one.
+To perform an Extract Method refactoring, we may need to pass parameters to the new method.
+This is necessary, for example, if the extracted method uses local variables from the original method.
 Additionally, the extracted method should return values if they are used later by the original method.
-Finally, if local variables are only used in the extracted code, we should also extract their declarations.
+As a last example, if local variables are only used in the extracted code, we should extract their declarations as well.

 Example: Here, we provide a real example of Extract Method from an Android system.
-This system has an onCreate method, which uses SQL commands to create the database tables it manipulates.
+This system has an onCreate method, which uses SQL commands to create the database tables used by the system.
 The code for the initial version of onCreate—after a few edits, simplifications, and removal of comments—is presented below.
-The original source code exceeds 200 lines.
+The original method exceeded 200 lines.

 void onCreate(SQLiteDatabase database) {// before extraction